Operation Greenhouse: George

+The George explosion conducted on May 8, 1951, was the world's first thermonuclear burn.
+The Cylinder device was designed for probing the thermonuclear reaction.
+It was a test of the radiation implosion principle that was key to the recently theorized Teller-Ulam design.
+The vast majority of its yield derived from fission.
+The energy output from the thermonuclear fusion in this test was insignificant in comparison.

+The fission component was a unique cylindrical implosion of a long highly enriched uranium annulus.
+This surrounded a beryllium oxide chamber, containing cryogenic liquid deuterium with a few percent tritium.
+Tritium was still scarce at the time, but deuterium–tritium fusion, around 100 times more likely than deuterium-deuterium fusion, was hoped to increase the number of DD reactions.
+The beryllium oxide chamber and fusion fuel was imploded by the fission reaction's X-ray radiation, allowing observation of the fusion plasma before it was engulfed.

+University of California Radiation Laboratory provided the scientists for the measurement of the fusion reaction.
+Complex equipment was developed for isolating the fusion radiation from the simultaneous fission detonation.
+Vacuum pipes carried the fusion X-rays to the base of a shot tower, where K-edge filters fluoresced for optical measurement.
+Unshielded photographic plates were exposed to the high-energy fusion neutrons, and their collision with the emulsion produced signature "proton streaks".

-The George design was a 'Classical Super' prototype with a binary triggering device using radiation implosion upon a cylinder.
-The design of the triggering system in this test was based on the one patented by Klaus Fuchs and von Neumann in 1946.
+The George design was a 'Classical Super' prototype with a binary triggering device based on the one patented by Klaus Fuchs and von Neumann in 1946.
 Its success played a vital role in the history of the Teller–Ulam design.

-The George Test had a perfect “bell” Wilson cloud formed near the top of the mushroom cloud.
+The George Test had a perfect “bell” Wilson cloud form near the top of the mushroom cloud.

-The George test validated the principles which would be used for the first full-scale thermonuclear bomb test, Ivy Mike, one year later, on November 1, 1952, at Enewetak Atoll.
+The George test validated the principles which would be used for the first full-scale thermonuclear bomb test, Ivy Mike, the following year, on November 1, 1952, at Enewetak Atoll.

 Item

-Conducted on May 25, 1951, Item was the first test of an actual boosted fission weapon, nearly doubling the normal yield of a similar non-boosted weapon.
+Conducted on May 25, 1951, Item was the first test of the fusion boosting principle, nearly doubling the normal yield of a similar non-boosted weapon.
 In this test, deuterium-tritium (D-T) gas was injected into the enriched uranium core of a nuclear fission bomb.
 The extreme heat of the fissioning bomb produced thermonuclear fusion reactions within the D-T gas.
-While not enough to be considered a full nuclear fusion bomb, the large number of high-energy neutrons released nearly doubled the efficiency of the nuclear fission reaction.
+While the yield of George was significantly boosted by fusion neutrons, Item tested a small DT gas mixture at the center of a spherical implosion, which would eventually become standard within the nuclear arsenal.